Science News Roundup: SpaceX delays Eutelsat mission liftoff to Tuesday; Europe ministers tackle sharp increase in space funding and more | Technology

 When "Good Night Oppy", which follows NASA rovers Opportunity and Spirit before and after they land on Mars, launched at a film festival in September, the documentary had an unexpected effect on audiences: they cried.
 "It's funny because I promise you we were not having conversations in the edit room on how we would make people cry," director Ryan White told Reuters.

-France, Germany, and Italy announced plans and funding details for the European space launcher program
+France, Germany and Italy announce plans and funding details for European space launcher programme

-The French, Germany, and Italian governments announced plans and funding details on Tuesday to move forward with Europe's space launcher exploitation program, as Europe aims to catch up with the United States and China in this area.
-France, Germany, and Italy said public funding for this would be allocated in contracts to be awarded by the European Space Agency (ESA) to the launch service provider, the launcher system primes, and each main industrial body.
+The French, Germany and Italian governments announced plans and funding details on Tuesday to move forward with Europe's space launcher exploitation programme, as Europe aims to catch up with the United States and China in this area.
+France, Germany and Italy said public funding for this would be allocated in contracts to be awarded by the European Space Agency (ESA) to the launch service provider, the launcher system primes and each main industrial body.

 (With inputs from agencies.)